 Figure 4.
-Electron microscopy Images of Ni5P4 structures.
-(A) HAADF-STEM (B) HRTEM and (C) TEM-EDS elemental maps: P in red and Ni in blue.
+Electron microscopy images of Ni5P4 structures.
+(A) HAADF-STEM, (B) HRTEM, and (C) TEM-EDS elemental maps (red: P, blue: Ni).

-3.2 Growth Mechanism
+3.2 Growth mechanism

-Analyzing aliquots taken in different stages of the synthesis, we concluded that the Ni2P phase was formed from an amorphous Ni−P phase, producing pure Ni2P phase when the annealing times were longer than 10 min, or a mixture of Ni2P and Ni12P5 when the annealing time was 10 min (see Figure 5 where the TOP amount was 0.4 ml).
-When the reaction was carried out using 0.3 ml TOP, Ni12P5 was formed, starting with Ni(0) particles that phosphorize within 10-20 min (Figure S6).
-Metallic Ni(0) can be synthesized in lower temperatures (220 °C), but in higher temperatures, TOP decomposes and serves as the source for phosphorus[15], which diffuses inwards into the Ni(0) particles.
+Analysis of aliquots taken at different stages of the synthesis showed that the Ni2P phase was formed from an amorphous Ni−P phase, producing pure Ni2P when the annealing time was longer than 10 min, or a mixture of Ni2P and Ni12P5 when the annealing time was 10 min (see Figure 5 where the TOP amount was 0.4 ml).
+When the reaction was carried out using 0.3 ml TOP, Ni12P5 was formed, starting with Ni(0) particles that phosphorized in 10–20 min (Figure S6).
+Metallic Ni(0) can be synthesized at lower temperatures (220 °C), but at higher temperatures, TOP decomposes and serves as the source for phosphorus,[15] which diffuses inwards into the Ni(0) particles.
 A faster inward diffusion of P into Ni(0) produced hollow structures, in a Kirkendall mechanism, confirmed by the size increase from Ni(0) to Ni12P5 (Figure S7).
-The formation of Ni5P4 progressed through initial Ni2P structures which converted gradually to the P-rich Ni5P4 phase upon annealing at 350 °C at high TOP concentration (Figure S8).
+The formation of Ni5P4 progressed through initial Ni2P structures that converted gradually to the P-rich Ni5P4 phase upon annealing at 350 °C at high TOP concentration (Figure S8).
 Figure 5 depicts the formation process of different nickel phosphide phases.